 A complete Vocia configuration file is available for download here:

-It already contains the necessary settings to get the system into an operational state.
 The Vocia software must be installed to open and review the configuration file.
 In order to provide a better understanding on the most essential settings inside the software, the Zones and Page Code assignment can be previewed below.

 |Zones Configuration||Pages Codes||Emergency Zones||Emergency Page Codes|